-6.1.1 Testing process
+6.1.1 Testing Process

-In order to ensure the optimal combination of end-user experience (EUE) and cost-per-user, performance analysis and characterization (PAAC) on Dell Wyse Datacenter solutions is carried out using a carefully designed, holistic methodology that monitors both hardware resource utilization parameters and EUE during load-testing.
+To ensure the optimal combination of end-user experience (EUE) and cost-per-user, performance analysis and characterization (PAAC) on Dell EMC VDI solutionsis carried out using a carefully designed, holistic methodology that monitors both hardware resource utilization parameters and EUE during load-testing.

-Login VSI is currently the load-generation tool used during PAAC of Dell Wyse Datacenter solutions.
+Login VSI is currently the load-generation tool used during PAAC of Dell EMC VDI solutions.
 Each user load is tested against four runs.
 First, a pilot run to validate that the infrastructure is functioning and valid data can be captured, and then, three subsequent runs allowing correlation of data.

 At different times during testing, the testing team will complete some manual "User Experience" Testing while the environment is under load.
-This will involve a team member logging into a session during the run and completing tasks similar to the User Workload description.
+This will involve a team member logging into a session during the run and completing tasks like the User Workload description.
 While this experience will be subjective, it will help provide a better understanding of the end user experience of the desktop sessions, particularly under high load, and ensure that the data gathered is reliable.